mab253/cpp_spring24/final.md

 6. Calculate the farthest distance between two 3D points in the dataset
 7. Write at least 6 functions outside of `main` to accomplish these tasks
 8. You may need to research some new methods in order to solve these problems - make sure to [cite your sources!](https://github.com/mab253/cpp_fall23/blob/main/citations.md)
+9. As a starting point for this research, I recommend [zyBooks Ch.
+14.4](https://learn.zybooks.com/zybook/CUNYCSC10300BlountSpring2024/chapter/14/section/4)!

 ## Your Own Design